yihui/yihui.org/content/en/2017-08-29-why-xaringan-remark-js.md

 ## Why not reveal.js / ioslides / Slidy

 It is mostly personal preferences, and I'm not saying these libraries are not great for everyone.
-If you love them, stick with them.^[Similarly, I don't want to convince everyone of using Markdown instead of LaTeX.
-There are people who are really comfortable with LaTeX, which is totally fine.]
+If you love them, stick with them.[^3]

 To me, reveal.js is too complicated and shiny.
 It has way more features than what I need.
 Oh, the slide transition styles (even 3D rotations?)...
 I used reveal.js for a couple of my talks, and I found it was very easy to forget vertical slides.
 The Markdown support is kind of awkward in my eyes.
 JJ has written an R package [**revealjs**](https://github.com/rstudio/revealjs), which made it much more natural to write slides with \(R) Markdown.
 In short, reveal.js is too good to me.